 Sixty years later, almost no wild turkeys could be found east of the Connecticut River.
 Connecticut saw its last wild turkey in 1813.
 Vermont had none by 1842, and they disappeared from Massachusetts in 1851.
 Three years later, New Hampshire’s last wild turkey was spotted in Weare.

 Wild turkeys had a fatal vulnerability: They don’t migrate.
-So they made an especially nice meal during the cold months when game is scarce.
+So they made an especially welcome meal during the cold months when game is scarce.

 Not only that, but the tasty wild fowl was too easy to kill.
 The wild turkey roosts in a flock in the same tree night after night.
 Once a hunter discovered a turkey roost, it was curtains for the birds.
 Hunters would shoot as many as a dozen at a time.